drarunmitra/nfhs-caesarean-paper-data-analysis/README.md

 - **Geographic disparities** in C-section rates across regions
 - **Rural-urban differences** in caesarean delivery patterns
 - **Public vs private sector variations** in C-section practices
-- **Demographic shifts** in C-sections from urban/affluent populations to rural and socioeconomically weaker sections
 - **Spatial clustering patterns** using Global and Local spatial autocorrelation analysis

 This research addresses a critical gap in understanding the spatial epidemiology of the C-section epidemic in India and can inform policy decisions and resource allocation for maternal health services.